pmichali/lazyjack/README.md

 ### Enhancements to consider
 * Do Istio startup.
 Useful?
 Metal LB startup?
 * Running DNS64 and NAT64 on separate nodes.
 Useful?
 Routing?
-* Is it useful to try with with IPv4 addresses (only) as a vanilla provisioner.
 * Support hypervisors other than Docker (have separated out the code)?
 * Consider using Kubeadm's DynamicKubeletConfig, instead of drop-in file for kubelet.
 * Could skip running kubeadm commands and just display them, for debugging (how to best do that? command line arg?)